In this article, we will discuss the best hardware sequencers, of all types, for various purposes, in 2023.

 Moog mother 32 is a patchable analogue instrument with modular functionality.

-The mother 32 unit by Moog, combined with a powerful sequencer, MIDI connectivity and a set of high-quality knobs and switches, makes up for a great analogue-sounding synth.
+The mother 32 unit by Moog, combined with a sequencer, MIDI connectivity and a set of pretty knobs and switches, makes up for a solid analogue-sounding synth.
 Its front panel has a single octave keyboard, a 32-step sequencer, and a 32-point patchbay.

 Key features: